Kalia2538/ComputerGaming2025/README.md

 * We did not set up interacting with appliances (outside of the scope of the assigned chapters)
 * We did not test the colliders (outside of the scope of the assigned chapters)

+### Project Part 3: Visual Effects (Ch 11, 12, & 13)
+~~* Simulation of liquid/fluid effects for pouring coffee~~ ~~* Steam and smoke effects when brewing coffee~~
+~~* Apply shadows and lighting to cafe and kitchen scenes~~
+* Use light probes for accurate lighting in cafe and kitchen scenes
+* Use high dynamic range (HDR) to cafe and kitchen scenes ~~* Scene transition~~ and realistic lighting changes when transitioning between scenes

+### Additions
+* Player movement has been improved, using arrow keys
+* The player can take the customer’s order by clicking UI buttons, and write down the order on a “notepad” UI input element
+* We have experimented with various post-processing effects in the kitchen scene, including Morning Light, Night Mode, Rainy Day, and Warm Cafe Profile.
+To test this, in the kitchen scene, press "m", which will switch between the different views.
+  * In our next iteration, we will make these profiles more robust, translating to the cafe scene as well.
+  * We also hope to make the background more detailed so the user is not just placed "in a void" but in some scenery context.
+We hope these profiles will coincide with the background as well.
+* We have implemented various visual effects, including steam and smoke for making coffee, and sparkle effects in the kitchen and during customer interaction

+### Justifications
+* We did not use light probes for lighting, because point lighting was sufficient for making the cafe well-lit
+* We did not use HDR, because standard lighting and shading techniques were sufficient for the visual style of our game
+* We have some scene transition (from cafe to kitchen), but we did not use lighting changes for transitions because it is outside the scope of the covered chapters

+### Checkpoint 3-4: Music, UI and Animations
+~~* Background music for the cafe~~
+* Editing the volume of the music when inside of the kitchen
+* Adding sounds for kitchen appliances and timers
+~~* Adding UI elements for  keeping track of orders, customers, time, etc.~~
+* Create walking and sitting animations
+~~* Animate the doors~~
+* Animations for kitchen appliances

+### Additions
+*

+### Justifications
+*

+### Project Part 4: Finishing Touches (Ch 18 & 19)

+In our final iteration, we plan to implement performance optimization and build polishing as mentioned in HCChapters 18 and 19.

+#### Planned Optimization (Ch 18)
+- Use Unity's Frame Debugger to analyze draw calls and identify performance bottlenecks
+- Use the Profiler to determine whether the game is CPU-bound or GPU-bound
+- Apply batching for static GameObjects that share materials to reduce draw calls
+- Begin testing occlusion culling for walls and static props to improve rendering performance
+- Review and limit `Debug.Log` statements to prevent runtime performance issues, especially during pouring interactions

+#### Planned Build Preparation (Ch 19)
+- Adjust build settings: resolution, fullscreen mode, splash screen
+- Enable script debugging and use the Profiler to monitor the built game
+- Add a main menu scene to serve as the initial entry point
+- Add a pause screen.
+- Test the executable on multiple systems and check for consistency between build and Editor

+#### Additional Planned Features
+- Complete and test full customer order flow (arrival → order → kitchen prep → serve)
+- Display the written order note in the kitchen when switching scenes
+- Finalize UI polish including tooltips, prompts, feedback indicators, as well as final scenery additions.

 ## Development